Renting Out A Room In Your House: A Landlord’s Guide

 5. Advertise your Property

-Create a rental listing and publish it on rental listing sites, Be clear that the rental is a room in a shared house, not an entire apartment or independent unit.
+Create a rental listing and publish it on rental listing sites.
+Be clear that the rental is a room in a shared house, not an entire apartment or independent unit.
 Include all the relevant details such as what the area offers and the amenities available.

 6. Screen Potential Applicants

-Finally, before you make any decisions, because you’re going to be sharing a space with the renter, you should meet them in person to make sure you get along.
+Before you make any decisions, because you’re going to be sharing a space with the renter, you should meet them in person to make sure you get along.

-7. Create a Room Rental Lease Agreement
+7. Create A Room Rental Lease Agreement

 Your room rental agreement is a legally binding contract and is essential to protect both you and your tenant.
 It should clearly define the rules and expectations and you should make sure your renter fully understands the document before moving in.